bryanibit/blog.io/_posts/2019-5-5-self-driving-algorithm.md

 L = []

-# g denotes distance from current node to start node

-# f denotes the sum of g and the left distance of current node to goal node
+# g denotes distance from current node to start node and f denotes the sum of g and the left distance of current node to goal node

 start.g = 0
 start.f = H(start)